jtablesaw/tablesaw/README.md

 ### Sorting by column
-Now that we've some some data, lets sort the table in reverse order by the id column
+Now lets sort the table in reverse order by the id column

 ```java